/Figure 1/ The human spine and pelvis

 while the back of the chair moves and bends in the same way.

-CAESAR research provided us with new information about the differences in proportions and the relationship between the lordotic (inward) and kyphotic (outward) spinal curves.
+The CAESAR survey provided us with new information about the differences in proportions and the relationship between the lordotic (inward) and kyphotic (outward) spinal curves.
 Women, for example, are more lordotic and have a deeper lumbar curve than men.
 On average, women’s lumbar curves are 12 percent deeper than men’s.
 Yet the height of the lumbar region is about the same for both men and women (Dowell, 1995).
 An independent lumbar support, then, provides the sitter with the ability to adjust to his or her own lumbar curve.
-The Mirra chair’s adjustable lumbar design offers a simple yet effective way to match the level and location of lumbar support to the sitter’s body and preference.
+The Mirra 2 chair’s adjustable lumbar design offers a simple yet effective way to match the level and location of lumbar support to the sitter’s body and preference.

 Civilian American and European Surface Anthropometric Resource (CAESAR), 1998 - 2003.